 An artist's book by Nitzan Mintz.

 The Eye Is a Door, an artist’s book by Nitzan Mintz, designed by Avigail Reiner.
-The book’s excellent editing presents the works in a way that allows for their reading on several levels.
-The artist’s text works in the urban space have undergone a meticulous typographic design as a book of poetry.
-A dual experience of powerful documentation and intimate and poetic reading.
+The superb editing presents the works in a way that allows for their reading on several levels.
+The artist’s urban space text works have undergone meticulous typographic design as a book of poetry.
+A dual experience of powerful documentation and intimate poetic reading.

-For an inspiring book from my bookshelf, I would choose Purple Magazine, which deals with fashion, culture, art, in a very successful combination of classic and contemporary design, in every aspect—content, typography, layout, and materiality.
+I would choose Purple Magazine, which deals with fashion, culture, and art in a very successful combination of classic and contemporary design in every aspect—content, typography, layout, and materiality.

-Advice for an artist at the beginning of creating a book?
+What advice would you give to an artist at the beginning of project?

 Be attentive and open.

-How do you choose a font family for a book project?
+How do you choose/create a typeface or font family for a printed project?

 Within the framework of the relationship between design and content, choosing fonts or creating them is a response to a need—readability and simplicity or virtuosic creativity.
 Sometimes there is great design value in the “boring” and the “simple.”
 Sometimes the typographic expression is another layer or reflection of a message in the form of text and you can let it go wild.
 The most fun is when there is room for both.
 It creates an interesting tension in the design.

-How do you approach the selection of materials for a book (leafing) project?
+How do you approach the selection of materials for a printed project?

-Designer / Store / Publisher abroad that we can’t miss!
+Designer / Store / Publisher abroad that we must know about!

 Two designers that I like–Wang Zhihong and Ludovic Balland.